-Sun. … King Ahab and Jezebel persecuted the worshippers of YHWH who wanted the Israelites to worship the Canaanite and Phoenician deity called Baal.
-Do we discriminate against those who do not share our beliefs?
+Sun. … Do we discriminate against those who do not share our beliefs?
 Do we assume that there are no truths in their faith?
 We need to share with each other the similarities of our beliefs, which promote love, peace, humility and charity.

 Mon. … We may not experience the ‘gesture of having a cloak thrown over us’, but we are all called by God more than once to a whole spectrum of vocations.
 God gives each one of us a vocation so that we may serve as a member of God’s family on our journey of salvation.

 Tues. … Elisha abandons the ‘good life’ and takes on the vocation God has called him to.
 His gesture of burning the implements of his old profession is symbolic of him giving up his old life and embracing his new profession/vocation.
-The call of Elisha represents God’s call to every baptized person to a Christian vocation and to perform a ministry of service within the community.
+The call of Elisha represents God’s call to every baptized person to a Christian vocation and to perform a ministry of service for the benefit of the community.

 Wed. … Paul speaks of a ‘freedom’ dictated by love and not by law.
 Our relationship with God is not one of a servant-master, but one with the Father and his child, whose only law is love.
-He reminds the Galatians and us that freedom to love has its own responsibilities.
-If we truly love and live by the Spirit, we cannot live a life of self-interest.
+He reminds the Galatians and us that freedom to love has its own responsibilities which require self-sacrifice and challenging commitment.

 Thurs. … Jesus’ journey to Jerusalem in our Year C liturgy has started.
 God’s promise to save his people has to be fulfilled in Jerusalem.
 Let us face resolutely towards ‘Jerusalem’ where we were redeemed, ‘burn our ploughs’ and make a firm resolution to follow our Lord in our spiritual journey of faith.